ethereum/go-ethereum/docs/_getting-started/index.md

 **→ Check list of accounts**

 **step 1:**

-Run the command below to get the list of accounts in your keystore
+Run the command below to get the list of accounts in your keystore.

  ```javascript
  eth.accounts
  ```

+**step 2:**
-**step 2:** Accept request in your Clef terminal
+Accept request in your Clef terminal.

 The command in step 1 will need approval from the terminal running clef, before showing the list of accounts.